ozo-vehe/Employee-Managemant-System/README.md

 ## Features
 1. **Add Employee**: Users can add employees to the system by providing the employee's name and ID.
 2. **View Employee**: Users can view employee details by entering the employee's ID.
 If the employee is found, their name and ID are displayed.
-3. **List Employees**: Users can list all employees in the system, showing their names and IDs.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: